core-wg/href/draft-ietf-core-href.md

   The value of a `host-ip` item MUST be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).
-  Any zone-id is appended to the string, separated by "%25", as defined in {{Section 2 of -zone}}.
+  Any zone-id is appended to the string, separated by "%25" as defined in {{Section 2 of -zone}}, or as specified in a successor zone-id specification document; this also leads to a modified "IP-literal" rule as specified in these documents.

   If the CRI reference contains a `port` item, the port subcomponent consists of the value of that item in decimal